 In Pancasila, Indonesia clearly states that it will ensure social justice for every Indonesian.
-Social justice is a condition where everyone has equal rights and opportunities (SDFoundation, 2016).
-However, disparities in job opportunities in rural and urban cities are still visible.
-According to Tauhid Ahmad, the Institute for Development of Economics (INDEF) director, there are limited job opportunities in rural areas, which necessitates their workforce to move to the cities to find a living.
-He adds that these limited job opportunities in villages lead to economic disparity.
+However, disparities in job opportunities between rural and urban cities in Indonesia are still visible.
+According to Tauhid Ahmad, the Institute for Development of Economics (INDEF) director, there are limited job opportunities in rural areas, which necessitates their workforce to move to the cities to find a living, which leads to economic disparity.
 According to Badan Pusat Statistik (BPS), in 2022, the urban poverty rate is at 7.53 percent and rural poverty at 12.36 percent.
 This problem becomes urgent as the BPS shows that the rural poverty rate has fluctuated between 12-13% since 2017.
 It means our government's actions to fight poverty in rural areas in the last five years are insufficient despite Kementrian Keuangan handing out 431,5 trillion rupiah to combat poverty in 2021 alone.

 Micro, Small, and Medium Enterprises (MSMEs) bring a clear solution to this issue.
 According to Badan Koordinasi Penanaman Modal, Indonesian MSMEs accounted for more than 61% of the country's GDP and employed over 97% of the domestic workforce.
 Consequently, the growth of MSMEs in rural areas is a viable approach to providing more employment opportunities in rural areas and stimulating regional economic activities.
 Indeed, The effect of MSMEs on our economy is enormous that Sekretaris Kementerian Koperasi dan UKM, Rully Indrawan asserts if just 10% of our total MSMEs can grow their business, then we can push our national economic growth to 7-9,3%.

 To improve enterprises in rural areas, one needs to understand that it can be challenging due to infrastructure disparity.
 For instance, Kak Narti, a female business owner from Bolu, travels twenty hours per month to buy her inventories in Makassar.
 Her gender makes it even more difficult for her because she needs to make the 20 hours of the business trip while taking care of her kid since our culture heavily sees women as the family's caretakers.

-Her story and dedication remind me of my mother, that used to run a clothing business with my father.
-Every month she would travel to Jakarta to buy her inventories until she gave birth to my sister with the autistic syndrome.
-It was impossible to take care of an autistic kid while strolling around Tanah Abang, talking with the suppliers, and carrying many clothes.
-So, she decided to end her entrepreneurial journey and focus on her family.
-If given a chance to rewind the time, she would still choose the same option, but it saddens me to know that her only option is probably taking care of her kids and letting go of her dream.
-After all, she was a female entrepreneur that didn't live in a metropolitan city; caring for her family should be her utmost priority.
-Deep down, I believe we need to end this notion; female entrepreneurs in rural areas should have the support to take care of their family and their store.
-A ridiculous infrastructure failure shouldn't limit them.

-The idea of helping other female entrepreneurs in rural areas and giving women equal opportunities to do their business moves me.
-Having work experience in a multinational retail clothing company, I believe I can use the skillsets that I receive to do something that can ease female entrepreneurs' problems.
-Therefore I decided to move to Makassar and lead a small family business called UTG.
+Her story and dedication remind me of my mother, who used to run a clothing business.
+Every month, she had to travel to Jakarta to buy her inventories, until she gave birth to my sister and was forced to end her entrepreneurial journey, as the logistical challenges that stemmed from poor infrastructure became too great.
+This is why the idea of helping female entrepreneurs in rural areas and giving women equal opportunities to do their business moves me.
+Having worked at a multinational retail clothing company, I believe I can use the skillsets I have to ease female entrepreneurs' problems.
+Therefore, I decided to move to Makassar and lead a small family business called UTG.